anymoto/service_status_client/README.md

 # ServiceStatusClient

 A library to consume the [Service Status API](https://github.com/anymoto/service_status).
+Current stable version is *0.1.0*.

 With this gem you will be able to:
 - [x] Get the service current status